 If we look at this from the other side, through a customer lens, this divide is not so apparent.
 Consumers want it all: low price-value offerings and value-added shopping experiences enhanced by digital conveniences.
 Catering to these shopper demands is becoming less about market segments and more about shopper moods: customers who enjoy and can afford higher end experiences for some of their shopping needs, now split their baskets across several offerings including low-cost value plays.
 It is not an all or nothing world.

 In the last few years, new gig economy software solutions have emerged in the grocery space.
 Running in parallel with targeted food and beverage offers to appeal to new consumer tastes, digital conveniences appeal to new millennial shopping experience demands.
 On this front, big wallets are now leading the way.
 Last mile delivery companies offer upfront grocery choice online and backend delivery to people’s homes.
-Instacart now boasts an $8 billion valuation.
-Shipt was acquired by Target for $550 million.
-Doordash now valued at $4 billion holds out the promise of grocery winning back customers lost to restaurant meals by offering pre-packaged meals delivered straight to home or office.
 Digital in the grocery industry is not only here to stay; it’s booming.

 As grocery races to reinvent itself in an omnichannel world, real questions on whose strategy makes the most sense and how best can grocery retailers make money are being asked.
 At Mercatus, we’ve long held the view that forward-thinking retailers who had previously relinquished their digital commerce experience to last-mile solution providers will soon realize what’s at stake as digital revenue grows.
-We believe retailers will emerge with a renewed sense of strategy in 2019 and take back control to protect their brand and revenue.
+And where some retailers are weighing their options, others are evaluating and re-strategizing their eCommerce to take back control of their brand and revenue.

 What follows is geared to helping grocery executives evaluate their current state and decide their next course of action.
 Measuring success along the digital journey requires a rethink.
 Knowing that what gets measured also gets managed, are there lessons we can derive from the software world that can help guide regional grocers?
 While some fundamentals are similar between grocery and software, others are wildly different.
 Whatever the system, how is success measured?